thearyadev/top500-aggregator/README.md

 `train.py` is used to train the model.
 See inline documentation for more details.

+# Todo & Roadmap
+- Clean up codebase
+- Re-train model for LifeWeaver
+- Move all Neural Network related files into a package for easier access
+- Use in-memory database instead of dictionary for datastore.
+- Purge season 2, 3, and 4 data.
+- Add a browser icon
+- improve frontend

 ## Contributing

 There are no contributing guidelines (for now).